Call for papers

 Special Issue on

-Apart from the theme, articles of general and wider interest to teachers of English language and literature are also welcome.
+Apart from the theme area, articles of general and wider interest to teachers of English language and literature are also welcome.

 Fortell, a peer-reviewed journal of the Forum for Teachers of English Language and Literature, is published bi-annually in January and July by FORTELL, New Delhi.
 Copyright for the individual contribution rests with the author.
 However, Fortell should be acknowledged as the original source of publication in a subsequent publication.
 Fortell retains the right to republish any of the contributions in its future publications or to make it available in electronic form for the benefit of its members.

 Soft copies of research papers ( not exceeding 4000 words inclusive of abstract, key words and references), book reviews (750-1000 words), reports (500-750 words), language games/activities (400-500 words) should be sent along with a brief bio-note of about 30 words to the Coordinating Editor at email@example.com.
 Each article should include an abstract of 100-150 words and 5-6 keywords.
 Articles should conform to the 6th edition of the APA style sheet in format, citations and bibliography.
 Please look up the website http://www.fortell.org/ regarding guidelines for submission of the manuscript.